National FFA Organization

 The organization holds a congressional charter under Title 36 of the United States Code.
+The organization also sponsors leadership conferences and other programs that support career exploration and student entrepreneurship within agricultural education.

 Overview

-The National FFA Organization is a youth leadership organization that claims to make a positive difference in the lives of young people by developing their potential for premier leadership, personal growth, and career success through agriculture education.
-The FFA Motto is Learning to Do, Doing to Learn, Earning to Live, Living to Serve.
+The National FFA Organization is a youth leadership organization that helps make a positive difference in the lives of young people by developing their potential for premier leadership, personal growth, and career success through agriculture education.
+The FFA Motto is Learning to Do, Doing to Learn, Learning to Live, Living to Serve.

 FFA functions within the three-circle model of agricultural education as a student leadership organization that complements a student's classroom/laboratory instruction and supervised agricultural experience program.

 FFA members can compete in Career Development Events (CDE) that cover job skills in everything from communications to mechanics.
 Some events allow students to compete as individuals, while others allow them to compete in teams.
 These competitions can happen at a local or district level, state level, and on the national level.

-Students are supervised by agricultural education teachers that have to cooperate with parents, employers, and other adults who assist individuals in the development and achievement of educational and career goals.
+Students are taught by educators with the help of parents, employers, and adults who assist in their development by helping them achieve their educational and career goals.

 The official colors of FFA are national blue and corn gold.